 Blog

-I write about neuroscience, molecular/cell biology, electrophysiology, and drug discovery!
+I write about proteomics, molecular/cell biology, electrophysiology, and drug discovery!
 I also throw in experiment-freestyles (why is Gibson Assembly so cool?
 How do you start a molecular biology lab with little to no funding?)
 Lastly, I include personal and career updates, along with my thoughts on academia and science.
 Check it out!

 A group photo with 6 of the 9 students working with me during the summer of 2019.
 Photo taken in front of the John Stauffer Pharmaceutical Sciences Center, with the USC School of Pharmacy sign prominently displayed in the background.,